2025 Professional Training Program starts in:

 • Networking and Promotion on the AEHSE Social Channels

-• Expanded Practitioner Directory Listing that includes:
+• An Expanded Practitioner Directory Listing that includes:

 • AEHSE Membership Badge for your website and promo materials